Here is a useful link: 8 Tips for Shooting Modern Super 8

 There are different reasons for this.
 If the film comes back completely blank, chances are the camera you used was not working properly and either overexposed or didn’t expose any images on the entire roll, or the film you shot was very old and had degraded to the point where no image could be captured on the film.
 Make sure the automatic exposure control in your camera is working properly before using it, or be able to adjust the aperture manually.

 Another reason could be that the roll of film did not even run through the camera.
 Even though the footage counter may have moved, the film might not have advanced through the camera due to a malfunction.
 Make sure that you process the film only after you have reached the end of the roll.
 It is marked by a slitted portion of film at the very end that prevents the film from moving any further once the end has been reached.
-We offer a 1-roll tester package so that you can test your workflows before investing in a large project with a camera that may not be working properly.
+You can purchase a 1 roll basic package so that you can test your workflows before investing in a large project with a camera that may not be working properly.

 A hard drive has to be formatted for mac or pc.
 Mac formatted hard drives are not readable on a pc and will not play the files.
 Conversely a pc formatted hard drive may have difficulty on a mac.